In this article, you will find the most important tips and information about creating a blog or any website.

 The process of creating a website can be divided into several stages.

-The first decision you need to make before setting up a blog is choosing a blogging platform.
+The first two decisions you need to make before setting up a blog is choosing your niche and choosing a blogging platform.

 There are paid and free platforms.
 Both types have their advantages and disadvantages.
 Their comparison is shown in the table below.